tpboudreau/l6s/README.md

 | | /journal | 1010:1010 |
 | Redis | /data | 999:1000 |

 After creating, formatting, and configuring the disk(s), you must create a Kubernetes persistent volume resource for each disk and bind a corresponding persistent volume claim resource to each persistent volume.
-Again, the particulars on creating these resources vary slightly for each Kubernetes cluster, but assuming, for example, a GCE persistent disk named 'l6s-mysql' formatted with the ext4 filesystem) the required resources for a static MySQL volume will resemble:
+Again, the particulars on creating these resources vary slightly for each Kubernetes cluster, but assuming, for example, a GCE persistent disk named 'l6s-mysql' formatted with the ext4 filesystem, the required resources for a static MySQL volume will resemble:

     kind: PersistentVolume
     apiVersion: v1